What is Cold Laser Therapy?

 (i) Pain relief.
 Laser therapy has been used to provide pain relief from the symptoms of chronic arthritis, tendonitis, carpal tunnel syndrome, fibromyalgia, knee injuries, shoulder pain, and symptoms relating to nerve injuries (sharp pain, paraesthesia).
 One of the mechanisms for pain relief is the reduction of inflammation and swelling.
 A form of laser therapy, known as laser acupuncture, is also used for the treatment of musculoskeletal pain.
 The application of laser light to specific acupuncture points stimulates the release of endorphins and enkephalins which are natural pain-relieving chemicals (1).

 (ii) Reduction of inflammation.
 Laser therapy can modulate acute inflammation by causing a reduction in the levels of pro-inflammatory cytokines such as interleukin-1 alpha (IL-1 alpha), interleukin-1 beta (IL-1 beta), tumour necrosis factor-alpha (TNF-alpha), and also an increase in the levels of anti-inflammatory growth factors and cytokines such as basic fibroblast growth factor, platelet-derived growth factor, transforming growth factor-beta (TGF-beta).
 Both red and infrared laser light have been shown to be effective in this regard.
 In addition, laser irradiation causes dilatation of blood vessels, which also leads to a reduction in swelling caused by inflammation (1).
+“Many patients have become disillusioned with traditional pharmaceutical approaches to a range of chronic conditions, with their accompanying distressing side-effects and have turned to complementary and alternative medicine for more natural remedies.
+PBM has an almost complete lack of reported adverse effects, provided the parameters are understood at least at a basic level.
+The remarkable range of medical benefits provided by PBM, has led some to suggest that it may be “too good to be true”.
+However one of the most general benefits of PBM that has recently emerged, is its pronounced anti-inflammatory effects.”
+(2).

 (iii) Increase in blood flow to tissues.
 Laser light increases the proliferation of endothelial cells,